idfive/Developer-Documentation/docs/general/platform_partners/overview.md

 PaaS is more than just “hosting.”
 It is a cloud computing service that uses virtualization to offer an application-development platform to developers or organizations; and includes computing, memory, storage, database, and other app development services.

-PaaS provides CMS-based applications, such as Wordpress and Drupal, the following features:
+PaaS provides CMS-based applications, such as WordPress and Drupal, the following features:

 - Hosting.
 Scalable, modern cloud hosting.
 - Deployment management.
 The ability to deploy code, files, and databases as needed.